 - In the Chart of Accounts screen, add a new account of type Bank (IOLTA), also called Trust Fund account.
 This account has another account linked with it, called Trust Fund Liability account, which can be any Other Current Liability account.
 Check the Core Help for more on that.

 - The trust fund account can then be assigned to the client's project (matter).
 On the Projects > General > Billing Options screen, set the default account for Trust Fund transactions at the project level.

 - You cannot specify an opening balance for the Trust Fund account, that is Bank (IOLTA), through the Chart of Accounts screen because all its transaction should be linked to a project.
 So you can enter the opening balance for this account from the Payments screen by recording a payment as 'Accept as Trust Fund'.
 Check the Core Help for more on this.

 - Here, you can also specify the project and deposit account associated with the trust funds.
 Behind the scenes, the Bank (IOLTA) account and Trust Fund Liability account linked to it get posted.

-- Now you can use these trust funds to pay the client invoices.
+- Now you can use these trust funds to pay the client invoices and fees.
 For that, you can set the Payment Method as 'Use Trust Fund' in the Add Payment screen.
 It affects the balance of the Bank (IOLTA) account in order to pay the invoices.
 Check the Core Help for more on that.